euhruska/CV-latex/README.md

 # CV

-Generated in Latex with bib files.
+Generated in Latex from tex and bib files.
-Currently, this repo serves as a collection of my CV as tex and bib files.

 # Run